elastic/elasticsearch-net/new_docs/contents/nest/index-type-inference.markdown

     // searches in /inferred-index/person/_search
     client.Search<Person>();

-Another way of setting an explicit infer value for a type is through setting an attribute
+Another way of setting an explicit inferred value for a type is through setting an attribute

     [ElasticType(Name="automobile")]
     public class Car {}

-As you can also see in the search example is that  NEST by default lowercases typenames that due not have a configured infer value.
+As you can also see in the search example, NEST by default lowercases typenames that do not have a configured inferred value.

     settings.SetDefaultTypeNameInferrer(t=>t.Name.ToUpperInvariant());

-now all type names that have not been explictly specified or have not been explicitly configured will be uppercased.
+Now all type names that have not been explictly specified or have not been explicitly configured will be uppercased.

-Prior to NEST 1.0 typenames were by default lowercases AND pluralized, if you want this behaviour back call
+Prior to NEST 1.0 typenames were by default lowercased AND pluralized, if you want this behaviour back use

     settings.PluralizeTypeNames();

 ## Property name inference
-In many places `NEST` allows you to pass property names and json paths as C# expressions i.e
+In many places `NEST` allows you to pass property names and JSON paths as C# expressions i.e

     .Query(q=>q.Term(p=>p.Followers.First().FirstName, "martijn"))

-Or while indexing property names need to be translated to json.
+Or while indexing property names need to be translated to JSON.

 `NEST` by default will camelCase properties.
 So `followers.firstName` in the previous example.